CommBank international money transfers

 CBA exchange rates

 It’s also worth noting that if you lodge a transfer via your local branch, you can request that any fees imposed by intermediary or receiving banks will be paid by you rather than the recipient.
-As an example, if you transfer money to the USA, you’ll have to pay an extra $30 fee in addition to the charge imposed from the table above.
+As an example, if you transfer money to the United States at a branch, you’ll have to pay a $30 fee.

 Minimum transfer amount and available countries

-CBA allows you to transfer money into more than 30 currencies and to over 200 countries.
-While there’s no list available that outlines the countries you are unable to transfer to through CBA, transfers to countries such as Afghanistan, Cuba, Iran, Iraq, Syria and Somalia are not available.
+While there’s no list available that outlines the countries you are unable to transfer to through CBA, transfers to countries such as Afghanistan, Russia, Cuba, Iran, Iraq, Syria and Somalia are not available.

 CBA allows transfers in the following currencies: